dlandon/unraid-snap-DEPRECATED/README.md

 Version 5.16 - Fixed an update problem.
 The SNAP plugin was not installed correctly and did not show up in the webgui.

 Version 5.17 - Removed preclear and screen, libelf, and utempter packages.
 Decided that it was best that SNAP not do preclears.

+Version 5.18 - Made modifications to standardize plugin for plugin managers like Control Panel.